Kuznetsov's Fano threefold conjecture via K3 categories and enhanced group actions: Hodge theory via Kuznetsov components

 \begin{proposition} Let $W$ be a GM variety of dimension $4$ or $6$.
 Then the invariant sublattice $\tH(\Ku(W), \bZ)^{\bZ/2} \subset \tH(\Ku(W), \bZ)$ for the residual $\bZ/2$-action equals the canonical sublattice $A_1^{\oplus 2} \subset \tH(\Ku(W), \bZ)$. \end{proposition}

-\begin{remark} The proposition implies that $\bZ/2$ acts by $-1$ on the lattice $\tH(\Ku(W), \bZ)_0$.
+\begin{remark} The residual $\bZ/2$-action on $\tH(\Ku(W), \bZ)$ is by isometries, so its $-1$-eigenspace must be exactly the orthogonal complement $\tH(\Ku(W), \bZ)_0$ of $A_1^{\oplus 2}$.
 In particular, the residual $\bZ/2$-action on $\Ku(W)$ is \emph{antisymplectic}, in the sense that it acts by $-1$ on $\tH^{2,0}(\Ku(W))$.
 This induces antisymplectic involutions of Bridgeland moduli spaces of objects in $\Ku(W)$ with class in $A_1^{\oplus 2}$, giving a categorical interpretation for the antisymplectic involutions from \cite[Proposition 5.16]{GM-stability} whose existence was guaranteed there lattice theoretically.
 The geometry of the fixed loci of these involutions will be described in the upcoming work \cite{moduli-enriques}. \end{remark}

 We will prove Proposition~\ref{proposition-tH-A12} by showing the claim is deformation invariant, and then checking it for a specific $W$ where the claim is easy.
 For this, we will need to consider families of GM varieties and their Kuznetsov components.
 By a family of GM varieties over a base $S$, we mean a smooth proper morphism $\pi \colon \cW \to S$ equipped with a line bundle $\cO_{\cW}(1)$ on $\cW$, such that for every point $s \in S$ the pair $(\cW_s, \cO_{\cW_s}(1))$ is a GM variety with the Pl\"{u}cker polarization.